marcoverl/CVUserGuide/source/Registration.rst

    :align: center

-To renew the affiliation for that user, open the OpenStack web dashboard, To manage such requests, open the OpenStack web dashboard, i.e. go to https://cloud-areapd.pd.infn.it or https://cloudveneto.ict.unipd.it in a browser.
+To manage such requests, open the OpenStack web dashboard, i.e. go to https://cloud-areapd.pd.infn.it or https://cloudveneto.ict.unipd.it in a browser.
 Log in, and then access **Identity** |rarr| **Subscriptions**.
 An image such as the following one will appear: